TinoPavic/SkyWave/README.md

 # SkyWave
-SkyWave is mode of propagation used by HF radio.
+SkyWave is mode of propagation used for HF radio.